-In BIRT Studio, press Ctrl, and in Available Data, select each data field to insert in the table, then choose Insert.
-Alternatively, drag the data fields and drop them in the table.
-The order in which you select the data fields is important because they
+To manually select and insert data fields in a report table, in BIRT Studio, press Ctrl, and in Available Data, select each data field to insert in the table.
+Then choose Insert.
+Alternatively, drag each data field and drop it in the table.
+The order in which you select the data fields is important because they appear in the report in the order of selection.